xentara/xentara-simple-sample-microservice/README.md

 The *Instance* class published the following [events](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events):

-- `executed` is triggered whenever the microservice was executed correctly
+- `executed` is raised whenever the microservice was executed correctly
-- `executionError` is triggered whenever an error occurs executing the microservice.
-This event is also triggered when the microservice is suspended.
+- `executionError` is raised whenever an error occurs executing the microservice.
+This event is also raised when the microservice is suspended.

 The *Instance* class published the following [tasks](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks):